lexnederbragt/INF-BIOx121/Intro_HTS/NGS_intro_HTS_analysis.md

 ### What are the basic skills we want you to learn?

-* Technical / bioinformatic
+Technical / bioinformatic:

    * Study design
    * Mapping principles
    * Alignment principles
    * Alternative splicing
    * Model system vs non-model system organisms

-* The practice of bioinformatics / computational biology
+The practice of bioinformatics / computational biology:

    * Transparency/reproducibility
    * Data management
    * Statistics and hypothesis testing